raphael-group/magi-annotations/README.md

 # MAGI Annotations #

-[MAGI Annotations](annotations.cs.brown.edu) is a Django web server that allows users to view and edit annotations of mutation and protein-protein interactions.
+[MAGI Annotations](http://annotations.cs.brown.edu) is a Django web server that allows users to view and edit annotations of mutation and protein-protein interactions.
 It is complementary to [MAGI](http://magi.brown.edu).
 MAGI Annotations was built and is maintained by the Raphael group at Brown University.

-### SETUP ###
+### Setup ###

 1. **Set your environment variables (see below)**.
 We suggest making a file `ENVIRONMENT` and then loading the variables into your shell with `source ENVIRONMENT`.
 2. **Install dependencies (see below)**.